aspic/go-auth/README.md

     $ cd go-auth/
     $ go get && go build

-The service is started by executing the binary with hostname and port specified as an argument.

-    $ ./go-auth -local="localhost:8080"

 ## Configuration

 An example configuration is located in **auth.config.example**.
 In order